 - Don’t forget about your customers–ensure your floor and outside surface areas are also free of hazards.

-Other major sources of slips and falls are unmarked slopes and insufficient lighting.
+Other major sources of slips and falls in the service industry are unmarked slopes and insufficient lighting.
 While seemingly minor, unmarked slopes can catch staff by surprise.
 Likewise, the inability to properly see potential hazards is reportedly a major cause of slips and falls.

 Why Training Matters